skylight-hq/skylight.digital/pages/toolkits/data_sharing_playbook/06_transferring_data.md

 ### Open and public data

-Data that is open to the public doesn't require a secure channel for data transfer.
+Data that's open to the public doesn't require a secure channel for data transfer.
 Some options that might be suited for file transfers are:

 - Email for small data files
-- Commercial cloud storage solutions (dropbox, google drive, Microsoft Office OneDrive, Amazon AWS, etc.) for large data files
+- Commercial cloud storage solutions (Dropbox, Google Drive, Microsoft Office OneDrive, Amazon AWS, etc.) for large data files
 - FTP (File Transfer Protocol) for large data files

 ### Zipping on Windows OS